China's internet population hits 649 million, 86 percent on phones

 Foreign internet companies have also been denied an opportunity to compete in China.
 Some of the world's biggest online services, like those run by Google Inc, Facebook Inc and Twitter Inc have been severely disrupted or simply blocked.

-Nevertheless, domestic tech firms have weathered regulatory scrutiny and the onus of self-censorship to account for more than $600 billion in total share market values.
+Nevertheless, domestic tech firms have weathered regulatory scrutiny and the onus of self-censorship to account for more than $600 billion (399 billion pounds) in total share market values.

 (Editing by Greg Mahlich)